slowjams/Demystifying-CSharp/Demystifying HttpClientFactory.md

         HttpClientFactoryOptions options = _optionsMonitor.Get(name);
         if (!options.SuppressHandlerScope)
         {
-            scope = _scopeFactory.CreateScope();
+            scope = _scopeFactory.CreateScope();  // <---------------------important!
             services = scope.ServiceProvider;
         }

         try
         {
             // _scopeFactory.CreateScope() is used to create HttpMessageHandlerBuilder and this scope will be injected into HttpMessageHandlerBuilder's constructor,
             // this scope is different to HttpContext scope, which might cause issues if you don't use it properly HttpMessageHandlerBuilder builder = services.GetRequiredService<HttpMessageHandlerBuilder>();  // <-------------------------
             builder.Name = name;